joreilly25/100-days-of-code/log.md

 **Today's Progress**: Completed FCC Product landing page project

 **Thoughts** Dabbled with Bootstrap, I have a lot to learn there.
 I was constantly back and forth with wanting to use vanilla CSS but then also using Bootstrap classes.
 Will most likely be using vanilla CSS only for my last FCC project.
+I also updated my portfolio page to link to my 100 Days of Code!

 **Link(s) to work**: [Product Landing Page](https://codepen.io/joreilly25/full/oNBMMzx)